GSE79/TTDS/Products.md

 [TTDS](README.md) | [PRODUCTS](Products.md) | [SERVICES](Services.md) | [TRAINING](Training.md)
 ## Products
+If you're in the business, you'll need reliable PCs, servers, and devices.
+TTDS offers preconfigured, tested equipment, ready for use by your team.
 Need a connectivity or control product?
 Not sure whether to buy or make?
-We offer products for those chosing buy, and production systems for the those chosing make...
+We offer products for those who buy, and production systems for the those who make.
+### PCs, Servers, and Devices
+TTDS offers preconfigured equipment to support your users and operators in their success.
+Leave the tedius setup and configuration to use.
+We'll get everything secured and ready for operation.
+After we test, we'll send you equipment ready for work.
 ### Controllers and Gateways
 TTDS offers controllers and gateways tailored to your specifications.
 For embedded or industrial systems we offer customized solutions on selectable hardware.